Macahyba/proffy-server/README.md

   </a>
 </p>

-> Backend em NodeJS para o projeto Proffy, que visa conectar alunos e professores para agendamento de aulas. <br />
+> NodeJS backend for project Proffy, responsible for connecting students and teachers to schedule classes. <br />
-> Desenvolvido na NLW#2 da Rocketseat.
+> Developed on NLW#2 from Rocketseat.

 -----------------------------------------------------
 ## Clone the Repository